Remember the Bible Series, #29

 Two ideas are juxtaposed in such a way that, clearly, they are presented as opposites.
 The verse is in the form of “Do not do ‘A’, do ‘B’ instead.”
 The part that is easy to overlook is the ‘B’.
 Some people seem very anxious to ask God for things.
 Taken to extremes, it becomes ridiculous, leading to a theology where God is our servant, whose duty is to make our lives on earth more to our liking.
 Prosperity Theology asserts that the purpose of Christianity is to put large amounts of money into the pockets of those who worship Christ.

 But God does not promise that He will make us rich, healthy, beautiful, or popular.
-We do not present our requests to God because He will automatically fill them.
+We do not present our requests to God because He will automatically fulfill them.
 Prayers are always answered, but not necessarily as we think we want them to be answered.

 Why?
 Because we do not know what is best for us.
 God intends to perfect us for eternity through His grace, but our salvation may include suffering of various kinds during our earthly lives.
 The suffering may, in fact, be extreme; as always, we look to Christ.
 If God allows Himself to be tortured to death, hung up in public for ridicule, we cannot expect our own lives on earth to be a seamless procession of earthly riches!